 Firstly always take your pet for regular health check ups with you vet and make sure they are fully immunized, wormed, and have had flea and tick treatments.

 Try to keep pets out of areas where you are preparing food, especially kitchen benchtops.
 As always, wash you hands with soap and dry thoroughly before handling food and after handling your pet, their food or toys.
 Don’t let your pets lick or take food from your plate.
+Don’t wash pet food bowls in with your own dishes, preferably wash them in a separate laundry sink if you have one.

 Responsible pet ownership involves a lot of picking up poop which can transfer germs to your hands.
 Always wash your hands after cleaning out cages, fish tanks and cat litter and after picking up after your dog.
 When out walking your dog, and if you have been picking up poop, make sure you wash your hands or use hand sanitizer before you eat or drink anything.